Sjors/nado-book/attacks/eclipse.md

 As it turns out, however, some Autonomous Systems can effectively act as bottlenecks when trying to reach other Autonomous Systems.
 This allows an attacker controlling such a bottleneck to launch a successful eclipse attack — even against nodes that connect with multiple Autonomous Systems.

 As explained above, Bitcoin Core nodes already counter eclipse attacks by ensuring they’re connected to a variety of IP addresses, based on the first two digits of the IP address.
-This can be further improved by separating buckets by Autonomous System instead.
+This can be further improved by separating buckets by Autonomous Systems instead.

-But this does not thwart the Erebus attack.
+But this doesn’t thwart the Erebus attack.
 For that, recent versions of Bitcoin Core include an optional feature — ASMAP.^[<https://blog.bitmex.com/call-to-action-testing-and-improving-asmap/>]

-The episode explains how mapping of the internet has allowed Bitcoin Core contributors to create a tool which ensures that Bitcoin nodes not only connect to various Autonomous Systems, but also ensures that they avoid being trapped behind said bottlenecks.
+The episode explains how mapping the internet has allowed Bitcoin Core contributors to create a tool which ensures that Bitcoin nodes not only connect to various Autonomous Systems, but also that they avoid being trapped behind said bottlenecks.